RakipGit/Risk_Assessment_Lab/README.md

 The ICMP flood test was performed from the Kali Linux VM using Hping3 against `FsAskisi` = `192.168.10.99`.
 Wireshark was running on the target VM during the test and captured a sustained stream of ICMP Echo Request packets, confirming that the high volume ICMP traffic reached the target system.

 ![ICMP Flood Command](images/normal-DoS.png)

+You can use --flood to make the attack more powerfull and quick:

 ![ICMP Flood Command](images/DoS-flooging-start.png)

-Wireshark results
+Wireshark results:

 ![ICMP Flood Wireshark Capture](images/wireshark-DoS-results.png)

-Stopping the attack
+Stopping the attack:

 ![ICMP Flood Command](images/DoS-flooding-end.png)